 What Outlet Does a Dishwasher Need?

-Many people think you can connect any appliance so long as your home has an outlet.
+Many people think you can connect any appliance if your home has an outlet.
 This is further from the truth as most home appliances require a different amount of current to power the device.
 Home outlets also have their current rating that they can handle.

 Most dishwashers are rated 110V.
 You can therefore connect them to an outlet with a 120V.
 To ensure safety when using this large appliance, install a Ground Fault Circuit Interrupter.